 On websites, you control the layout.
 The main goal is consistency: same aspect ratio, similar head size, similar background for everyone.

-If you want a simple standard that works in most website themes:
+A simple standard that works in most website themes:

 Start with a larger file (for example, a 4K BetterPic export) and crop down to the ratio you need.